-Schedule F. Interest, Annuities, Royalties, and Rents From Controlled Organizations controlled organization are subject to tax, whether or not the activity conducted by the controlling organization to earn these amounts is a trade or business or is regularly conducted.
+Schedule F. Interest, Annuities, Royalties, and Rents From Controlled Organizations

+Interest, annuities, royalties, and rents received or accrued (directly or indirectly) by a controlling organization from a controlled organization are subject to tax, whether or not the activity conducted by the controlling organization to earn these amounts is a trade or business or is regularly conducted.